 Stranger Things season 4 was confirmed by Netflix in September 2019.
 The streaming service released a season 4 announcement video on September 30, 2019, and it teased an ominous message: “We’re not in Hawkins anymore.”

-Netflix has not announced an official release date for season 4 yet.
+Netflix has not announced an official release date for season 4 yet, but it will premiere in 2022.
 The cast did their first table read for season 4 back in March 2020.
 Netflix released a behind-the-scenes video in celebration of the season 4 kickoff.
 However, production was shut down in March 2020 due to the COVID-19 pandemic.
 “We shared the news with our cast and crew that we would be pausing production out of an abundance of caution.
 There were no sick crew members, no one was exhibiting symptoms, but it seemed like the right thing to do,” executive producer and director Shawn Levy told Variety.

 Production did not resume filming until October 2020, so the wait for season 4 is going to be a long one.
 There was nearly a two-year wait between seasons 2 and 3.
 The show may have been following that timeline initially, which would have put season 4 around the summer of 2021.
-Due to the COVID-19 pandemic delay, it’s likely the show won’t premiere a new season until 2022.
-The new teaser released on May 6 did not give any clear confirmation about a release date.
+But due to the COVID-19 pandemic and production delays, the show won’t premiere a new season until 2022.

 Filming Has Resumed